 Slack.
-The free version does not allow external collaboration across organisations and only limited storage opportunities for files and messages. § Probably not suitable for digital co-creation projects
+The free version does not allow external collaboration across organisations and only limited storage opportunities for files and messages.
+L. Probably not suitable for digital co-creation projects meetings, or conference room connector.
+Ly Suitable for digital co-creation projects

 Zoom.
 A proven platform for video conferencing and webinars.
-High flexibility in terms of packages and add-ons like cloud storage, audio conferencing, large meetings, or conference room connector.
+High flexibility in terms of packages and add-ons like cloud storage, audio conferencing, large